 Clearance by Customs

-Although there are navigation lights marked on most charts, these may not be operational after storm damage or take time to repair.
+Although there are navigation lights marked on most charts.
 There are no navigation lights on any towers as you approach Niue.
-If on two bright white lights illuminate the wharf area and can be seen for a distance seaward.
+There are two “leading lights” marking the approach to the wharf and can be seen for a distance seaward.
 However these may be “masked” by the bright lights mounted on the wharf derrick that illuminate the landing area where tenders and fishing boats are lifted out.

 Other than FADs [Fish Aggregation Devices] there are no obstructions or dangers around Niue, the sea floor drops away to a depth of hundreds of meters close to shore around the whole island.

 There are two FADs one to the North of the wharf and one to the south.
 They are approximately 1 km north or South of the wharf.

 All moorings are marked by large orange floats on the lines with an adjacent pick up.
 Our top priority is the safety of all moorings, and all lines are removed at the end of each cruising season, checked and replaced if necessary.
 In between times, a regular visual check is carried out by our Mooring Master.